 Most dogs drool and dribble.
 It comes with the territory of being a dog owner.
 But are Frenchies any different, do they drool and dribble a lot?
 And if so, could it be a sign of a health problem.
 I wanted to take a closer look.

+Do French Bulldogs drool and slobber?
 French bulldogs do drool, and more so after eating or drinking.
-Some will also drool after excessive exercise.
-However, a Frenchie that dribbles and drools a lot can also be a sign of a bigger problem such as a medical condition or health problem.
+Some will also drool after excessive exercise and start slobbering uncontrollably.
+However, a Frenchie that dribbles, slobbers, and drools a lot can also be a sign of a bigger problem such as a medical condition or health problem.

 Our personal experiences with Frenchie dribble